7targets/7targets-docs/_posts/2024-04-02-how-to-identify-dropped-leads-using-7ts-chrome-extension.md

 4. The extension will be downloaded and installed automatically.
 Once completed, you'll see a confirmation message.

-5.Look for the 7Targets icon in your Chrome browser toolbar to confirm that the extension has been successfully installed.
+5. Look for the 7Targets icon in your Chrome browser toolbar to confirm that the extension has been successfully installed.

 Now that you've installed the 7Targets Chrome Extension, you're ready to proceed with Gmail authorization and identifying dropped leads.

-## Gmail Authorization
+## Gmail Authorization {#gmail-authorization}

 To start using the 7Targets Chrome Extension, you'll need to log in with your 7Targets account.
 Here's how you can get started: